MicroBlocksCN/smallvm/SERIAL_PROTOCOL.md

 ### Delete Chunk (OpCode: 0x02)

 Remove the code for the given chunkID.
 Stop any associated with the given chunkID.
 After this operation the chunkID can be recycled.

 Note: When deleting a procedure chunk, care must be taken that no call to that procedure is in progress.
 It would probably be safest for the IDE to stop all tasks before deleting a procedure chunk.

 ### Start Chunk (OpCode: 0x03)

 Start a task for the given chunk.
 If there is already a task for this chunk, abort and restart it.

 ### Stop Chunk (OpCode: 0x04)

 Stop the task for the given chunk.
 Do nothing there is no task for the given chunk.

 ### Start All (OpCode: 0x05)

 Start tasks for "when started" hats and start polling "when <condition>" hats.

 ### Stop All (OpCode: 0x06)

 Stop all tasks and stop polling "when <condition>" hats.

+### Request Digital Pin (OpCode: 0x07)

+Request the value of a digital pin specified by the ChunkID field.

+### Request Analog Pin (OpCode: 0x08)

+Request the value of the analog pin specified by the ChunkID field.

+### Request Variable (OpCode: 0x09)

+Request the value of the global variable whose index is specified by the ChunkID field.

+### Reserved (OpCodes 0x0A-0x0F)

+Reserved for addition non-system messages.

 ### System Reset (OpCode: 0x10)